Zero-day Attacks

 The Process of a Zero-Day Attack

-2. Development of the Exploit: Once the vulnerability is identified, the attacker develops a method (or exploit) to leverage this weakness.
-This exploit may involve the creation of malware designed to take advantage of vulnerability.
+Development of the Exploit: Once the vulnerability is identified, the attacker develops a method (or exploit) to exploit it.
+This exploit may involve creating malware designed to exploit the vulnerability.

-4. Impact on the Target: Once the exploit is executed, the attacker can achieve their objectives, which may include stealing sensitive data, installing malware, or gaining unauthorized access to systems.
+Impact on the Target: Once the exploit is executed, the attacker can achieve their objectives, including stealing sensitive data, installing malware, or gaining unauthorized access to systems.

 Notable Examples of Zero-Day Attacks

-Zero-day attacks have been responsible for some of the most significant cybersecurity incidents in recent history.
+Zero-day attacks have been responsible for some of the most recent cybersecurity incidents.
 Here are a few notable examples:

 1. Stuxnet (2010)